kalafut/wwv/README.md

 ## Functionality

-Simulation the audio portion of WWV.
-For more information, visit the site.
+Simulates the audio portion of WWV.
+For more information, [visit the site](https://wwv.mcodes.org).

 ## Running locally

 The compiled site is in the `dist` folder.
-You need to serve it from something and cannot just open `index.html` from the file system.
+You'll need to serve it from something and cannot just open `index.html` from the file system.
 One easy method is to use Python to serve the directory.
 Just `cd` into it and run: `python -m SimpleHTTPServer`